Pinning control of chimera states in systems with higher-order interactions: Abstract

 \section{Abstract}

 Understanding and controlling the mechanisms behind synchronization phenomena is of paramount importance in nonlinear science.
-In particular, chimera states, patterns in which order and disorder coexist simultaneously, continue to puzzle scholars, due to their elusive nature.
-Recently, it has been shown that higher-order interactions greatly promote the onset of chimera states, which are easier to found and more resilient when the system units interact in group.
-In this work, we show that the higher-order framework is fertile not only for the emergence of chimera states, but also for their control.
+In particular, the emergence of chimera states, patterns in which order and disorder coexist simultaneously, continues to puzzle scholars, due to its elusive nature.
+Recently, it has been shown that higher-order {(many-body)} interactions greatly enhance the presence of chimera states, which are {easier to be found and more persistent.} In this work, we show that the higher-order framework is fertile not only for the emergence of chimera states, but also for its control.
 Via pinning control, a technique consisting in applying a forcing to a subset of the nodes, we are able to trigger the emergence of chimera states with only a small fraction of controlled nodes, at striking contrast with the case without higher-order interactions.
 We show that our setting is robust for different higher-order topologies and types of pinning control and, finally, we give a heuristic interpretation of the results via phase reduction theory.
-Our numerical and theoretical results provide further understanding on how higher-order interactions shape nonlinear dynamics.
+Our numerical and theoretical results provide further understanding on how higher-order interactions shape {collective behaviors in} nonlinear dynamics.

 \textbf{Keywords} Chimera states, pinning control, higher-order interactions, synchronization, hypergraphs